-After much deliberation, we effectively told Comcast to kiss off on Saturday.
+After much deliberation, we got rid of cable.
 We are now the proud owners of a TV antenna that returns five channels.

 It felt liberating and absurd, twisting the antennae around and stepping back to assess the reception.
 But now it feels like we’ve struck a blow for simplicity.